-This capstone experience provides students the opportunity to apply all the content learned throughout the Master of Arts in Teaching program.
+This capstone experience provides students the opportunity to apply all the content learned throughout the Teacher Education program.
 Under supervision of their cooperating teacher, students will assume full responsibility of the classroom they are assigned - including planning, classroom management, instruction, assessment, and reflection.